-And do consider getting a separate rubber or plastic mat for prepping animal proteins – they provide an excellent surface for food safety, and free up time otherwise spent cleaning and sanitizing.
+I urge you to consider getting a separate rubber or plastic mat for prepping fish, seafood, and animal meat – they provide an excellent surface for food safety, and free up time otherwise spent cleaning and sanitizing.

 Do you folks have any questions about wood cutting boards?
-Drop us a note in the comments below, and check out our article on how to choose a cutting board.
-It has all the details you need to consider before making a purchase!
+Drop us a note in the comments below, and check out our article on how to choose the best wood cutting board for your kitchen.
+It has all the details you need to consider before making a purchase.

 About Lorna Kring